imaginando/imaginando.github.io/vs/vs2/modulation-sources.md

 </div>
 <br>

 Envelope Generators create shapes that react when a MIDI note is triggered.
-You can use it to control a visual parameter (like alpha, size, or glow), making it change when the note starts and ends.
+You can use them to control a visual parameter (such as opacity, size, or glow), making it change when the note starts and ends.
 There are 2 EGs available, each with their own controls.

 - **Attack** - Duration of the attack phase.
 Short values make an abrupt start, while long values make a long upward ramp while the note is held down.
 - **Decay** - Duration of the decay phase.
 Once the attack phase finishes, the signal decays to the Sustain value.